 The European Food Safety Authority (EFSA) conducts risk assessments in respect of licence applications.
 In the Netherlands the Ministry of Economic Affairs and Climate Policy (EZK) reviews the assessment of risks to humans and the environment.
 The Ministry of Health, Welfare and Sport (VWS) reviews the evaluation of food safety and the Ministry of Agriculture, Nature and food Quality (LNV) reviews the safety of animal feeds.

 The Netherlands Commission on Genetic Modification (COGEM) advises the Government on environmental risks associated with European licence applications for GMOs.
-The RIKILT Institute of Food Safety carries out a quick scan of the risks.
+Wageningen Food Safety Research carries out a quick scan of the risks.